MahmoudYounes/lyonaiz/src/content/linuxkdocs.md

 - Big distributions like Ubuntu, insert a huge array of modules in the linux kernel because they don't know before hand which Hardware will be used to run the linux kernel.

+- the only packages required to build the linux kernel through debian are: flex bison libssl-dev libelf-dev given that the build chain is installed ofc.

 # Controlling the log level of printk
 - the /proc/sys/kernel/printk shows 4 numbers
 ```bash